 Katie Baleja

-Assistant Professor (Teaching) of Educational Technology
+Assistant Professor of Teaching in Educational Technology

 kbaleja@wayne.edu, hb7461@wayne.edu